-In dermatitis herpetiformis, glutens in wheat, rye, and barley products cause the immune system to attack the skin.
+In this autoimmune disorder, glutens in wheat, rye, and barley products cause the immune system to attack the skin.

-People have small, itchy blisters and hivelike swellings on various areas of the body.
+People have red, itchy blisters and hivelike swellings on various areas of the body.

 Doctors diagnose dermatitis herpetiformis by examining skin samples under a microscope.